tmhub/tmhub.github.io/argento/pure2/footer.md

 You can add or remove additional links in `Cms > Static Blocks > footer_social` block.

-Here is a full list of supported icons:
+Here is a full list of supported icons right "from the box":

 ```html
 <div class="block block-social">